kutase/BehaviorTree/README.md

   - If all children return `Failure`, returns `Failure`.
   - If a child returns `Running`, returns `Running`.

+- **SelectRandomNode**
+  Randomly selects one child node to execute.
+  - **Constructor**: Takes multiple child nodes as parameters.
+  - **Behavior**: On each entry, randomly selects one child and executes only that child.
+  - Returns the result of the selected child node.

 ### Implemented Decorators

 - **IfElse**
   Chooses between two child nodes based on a condition (`Func<bool>`).
   - **Constructor**: Takes a condition, an 'if' node, and an 'else' node.
   - On each tick, runs the 'if' node if the condition is true; otherwise runs the 'else' node.

+- **Invert**
+  Inverts the result of its child node.
+  - **Constructor**: Takes a single child node.
+  - **Behavior**: Success becomes Failure, Failure becomes Success, Running remains Running.

 ### Implemented Tasks (Leaf Nodes)